Bruno Gerussi: The Beachcombers years

 Gerussi's best-known role arrived in 1972, when he was signed to play Nick Adonidas in The Beachcombers, a comedy-adventure-drama created by Marc and Susan Strange and set on the west coast of Canada.
 The Beachcombers ran for 387 episodes between 1972 and 1990 and remains Canada's longest-running weekly dramatic series.

 During part of his time with The Beachcombers, Gerussi hosted the CBC cooking program Celebrity Cooks in the late 1970s and most of the 1980s.
 The series filmed for 12 seasons, with a Monday-to-Friday time slot for most of those years and Gerussi hosted 478 episodes before the show's last season in production, 1987.
 The Celebrity Cooks episode featured the last public appearance of actor Bob Crane of Hogan's Heroes fame, who was murdered soon afterwards.
 The taping of Crane's episode was dramatized in the 2002 film Auto Focus, in which actor John Kapelos portrayed Gerussi.

 Gerussi's appearances in Celebrity Cooks led him to become commercial spokesperson for a line of microwave ovens in the late-1970s/early-1980s.
 He appeared in commercials for a variety of food products.

 He was the host of the first Genie Awards broadcast in 1980.

 After The Beachcombers

 On 21 November 1995, Bruno Gerussi died of a heart attack in Vancouver at the home of his companion, Judge Nancy Morrison.

-The TV movie The New Beachcombers (2002), was dedicated in his memory.
+The TV movie The New Beachcombers (2002) was dedicated in his memory.
 A new series was broadcast from 2002 to 2004.

 Awards and recognition

 Gerussi received a Gemini Award nomination for Best Performance by a Lead Actor in a Continuing Dramatic Role in 1990 for the final season of The Beachcombers.

-He won the Geminis' Earle Grey Award posthumously for lifetime achievement in 1996.
-His children Rico and Tina accepted it on his behalf.
+He won the Gemini Earle Grey Award posthumously for lifetime achievement in 1996.
+His children, Rico and Tina, accepted it on his behalf.

 Personal life

+Gerussi was married to Ida Edith Trento Gerussi.
+After she died in 1965, he left Stratford and raised their two children, then 13 and 10 years old, as a single parent.

 Both of Gerussi's children went on to work in film and television.
 His daughter, Tina Gerussi, is a casting director.
 His son, Rico Gerussi, is an assistant director as well as a lead guitarist/vocalist in R&B band The Raging Butanes in Toronto.

+Gerussi died at the age of 67 of an apparent heart attack.